descope/go-sdk/README.md

 }

 // Update access key
-// If description, roles, tenants, customClaims, or permittedIPs are nil, their existing values will be preserved. updatedDescription := "Updated description" res, err := descopeClient.Management.AccessKey().Update(context.Background(), "access-key-id", "updated-name", &updatedDescription, []string{"role"}, []*descope.AssociatedTenant{{TenantID: "t1", Roles: []string{"role"}}}, map[string]any{"k1": "v1"}, []string{"1.2.3.4"})
+// If description, roles, tenants, customClaims, or permittedIPs are nil, their existing values will be preserved.
+If you want to remove them, pass an empty slice or map. updatedDescription := "Updated description" res, err := descopeClient.Management.AccessKey().Update(context.Background(), "access-key-id", "updated-name", &updatedDescription, []string{"role"}, []*descope.AssociatedTenant{{TenantID: "t1", Roles: []string{"role"}}}, map[string]any{"k1": "v1"}, []string{"1.2.3.4"})